ESL Activities

 3. Underline those keywords in the text (if you can write on the test booklet) and reread the question you think it might answer.
 Now, carefully reread the sentence with underlined words.
 Most texts on timed tests will have the answer in the sentence with the keywords.
 If not, almost all of the rest will have the answer in the sentence before or after the sentence with the keywords.
 Only a few will require you to keep reading.

 4. Once you have found the answer to the question in the text, read all of the possible answers following the question.
-Choose the answer which best answers the question.
+Choose the answer that best answers the question.

-NEVER do This on an ESL Reading Comprehension Tests!
+NEVER do This on an ESL Reading Comprehension Test!

 Don’t get stuck on any one thing and not finish a lot of the test because of it.